 The Corporation acquired the Garrcon Project through the acquisition of Northern Gold Mining Inc. ("Northern Gold" or "NGM"), which took place on December 22, 2015.
-The Garrcon Project is 100% owned is located in the prolific Abitibi Greenstone Belt in Quebec, Canada.
-The property consists of 66 contiguous mining claims with NSR's ranging from 1% to 2%.
-On 20 of the mining claims, the vendor retains a back-in-right for up to 51% interest in these claims should a resource totalling 4 million ounces be identified on the claims.
+The Garrcon Project is 100% owned is located in the Abitibi Greenstone Belt in Québec, Canada.
+The Garrcon Project is subject to NSR's ranging from 1% to 2%.
+On certain mining claims, the vendor retains a back-in-right for up to 51% interest in these claims should a resource totalling 4 million ounces be identified on the claims.
 Such a back-in-right would trigger a cash reimbursement to the Corporation equal to double the exploration costs incurred since the date of the arrangement.